Harin-Udu/My-Project-1/Readme.md

    -  Detailed description of all the key components and features of the project

-1. Guidence to open the project locally
+1. Guidence to open the project locally and make an account

 There are two main ways to open it locally